-But proposed North Carolina voter ID laws have always been controversial.
+Proposed North Carolina voter ID laws have always been controversial.
 Some of the opposition is on the concept of requiring identification to vote in general.
 Evidence shows that minority voters are disproportionately affected.
 Others are especially worried about how it would be implemented in our state.
 Perhaps that’s why the General Assembly crafted a bill that’s seen as more lenient on what’s acceptable.

 Here are the facts on North Carolina voter ID and what will come next.

 What do people have to show to vote today in North Carolina?